emiljdd/Tweepy-SparkTwitterI/README.md

 # Live streaming twitter data, including sentiment analysis using tweepy, pyspark, and textblob.
 ## Data Practicum II
 Spark is one of the latest technologies being used to quickly and easily handle Big Data.
 It is an open source project on Apache.
 It was first released in February 2013 and has increased in popularity due to its ease of use and speed.
-Created at the AMPLab at UC Berkeley and is a flexible alternative to MapReduce Spark that can use data stored in a various formats such as: Cassandra, Amazon Web Services, S3, HDFS, and more.
+Created at the AMPLab at UC Berkeley and is a flexible alternative to MapReduce Spark that can use data stored in various formats such as Cassandra, Amazon Web Services, S3, HDFS, and more.

-Spark is well known Streaming Capabilities and if you are probably familiar with some of these concepts already, you may find it more useful to jump straight to the official documentation here:
+Spark is well-known Streaming Capabilities, and if you are probably familiar with some of these concepts already, you may find it more useful to jump straight to the official documentation here:

 http://spark.apache.org/docs/latest/streaming-programming-guide.html#spark-streaming-programming-guide